cnaquin9/PLProject6/README.md

 >>> 2
 >>> (let (a 5) (butts 45 a))

-Also, we did not attempt to finish problem 2.
+Also, we only managed to generate the AST for problem 2.